 Drunk Driving Accidents Causing Death

-Then, a lot of times in Los Angeles county, I’m seeing prosecutors filing those facts as a murder case because of what they call the Watson case.
+Then, many times in Los Angeles County, I see prosecutors filing those facts as a murder case because of what they call the Watson case.
 This says that:

 - people now should know that's it's dangerous to human life to drink and drive, and,

 - they should not be drinking and driving, and